 Gypsy moths are expert "hitchhikers" and are most commonly transported as egg masses.
 The female will lay her eggs on any solid surface.
-Quarantine violations occur when companies or individuals knowingly transport any life stage of gypsy moth (egg, caterpillar, pupa, or adult) out of the quarantined area with an inspection or a compliance agreement from a state or federal agency.
-Knowingly transporting uninspected or untreated materials out of quarantined areas can lead to civil or criminal penalties.
+Quarantine violations occur when companies or individuals knowingly transport any life stage of gypsy moth (egg, caterpillar, pupa, or adult) out of the quarantined area without an inspection or a compliance agreement from a state or federal agency which can result in civil or criminal penalties.

 Nursery stock shipped out of a quarantine by a nursery or dealer must be treated or visually inspected and certified pest-free.
 Shippers must be operating under a compliance agreement with state or federal agriculture agencies prior to moving stock.

 Trees cut in a gypsy moth quarantined area must be treated during the growing season prior to shipping.
 Growers operating under a compliance agreement are eligible to certify, document, and ship loads.